What Are the Interest Rates for Private Loans by Private Lenders in Australia? (2025 Update)

 "What are the interest rates for private loans?"

-The short answer: it depends on the type of loan, security offered, risk profile and timeframe.
+The short answer: it depends on the type of loan, the security offered, the risk profile, and the timeframe.
 Interest rates typically range from 8% to 14% p.a. for secured loans, and 18% to 24%+ for unsecured business lending.
 These rates reflect the higher level of flexibility and faster access to capital offered by private lenders.

 In this article, we’ll provide an up-to-date overview of private lending rates in Australia, the factors that influence them, and practical insights to help you secure the most suitable terms for your situation.

-A private loan is a short-term funding facility provided by a non-bank lender, typically an individual investor, mortgage fund or boutique lending firm.
+A private loan is a short-term funding facility provided by a non-bank lender.
+This typically involves individual investors, mortgage funds, or boutique lending firms.
+Unlike traditional bank finance, private loans cater to borrowers who:

 Need funds within days, not weeks